TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 2. Checkout develop branch `git checkout develop`
 3. Create new feature branch from develop `git checkout -b <my_new_feature_branch>`
 4. Install dependencies `npm ci` - you need node package manager npm installed
-5. Run `npm useChrome` or `npm useFF` to select the browser you are developing for - this will copy the corresponding manifest.json
+5. Run `npm run useChrome` or `npm run useFF` to select the browser you are developing for - this will copy the corresponding manifest.json
 6. Run `npm run dev` while developing.
 This is will compile sass and ts files and watch for changes in your working tree.
 7. Load the ./build directory as an unpacked extension in your browser
 8. Run tests locally before committing code `npm run test`